Comprehensive Trauma Center

 What is a Comprehensive Level Trauma Center?

 At our Comprehensive Trauma Center, we provide the highest level of comprehensive care for patients of all ages with complex traumatic injury.

 A Trauma Center is not the same as a hospital emergency department; emergency services are only part of a comprehensive trauma program.
-This means that patients brought to The Nebraska Medical Center have immediate access to trauma surgeons, operating rooms and highly skilled specialists.
-In addition to direct patient care, The Nebraska Medical Center provides leadership in education, research and trauma system planning.
+This means that patients brought to Nebraska Medicine have immediate access to trauma surgeons, operating rooms and highly skilled specialists.
+In addition to direct patient care, Nebraska Medicine provides leadership in education, research and trauma system planning.

 “Researchers have found a 25 percent decrease in the risk of death following care in a trauma center compared to receiving care at a non-trauma center,” according to a nationwide study.